levoxtrip/TKB/docs/topics/JavaScript/ThreeJS/Basics.md

 ## Environment map

 With environment maps we can add images of the surrounding scene.
 They create more realistic reflection or refraction for your materials and lighting.
+We can use environment maps as a background or on the objects as reflection and lightning.

 To add the environment map to our material we use the `.envMap` property.

-Three.Js only supports cube environment maps.
+Three.js only supports cube environment maps.
 They contain 6 images each for one side of a environment.

-To load a cube environmentmap we use `CubeTextureLoader`
+To load a cube environment map we use `CubeTextureLoader`

 ```JS
 const cubeTextureLoader = new THREE.CubeTextureLoader()